• Contact

 2. Human Microbiome in Health and Disease

-3. Infection Control and Preventio
+3. Infection Prevention and Control

-Section 2.
-General Principles of Laboratory Diagnosis
+SECTION 2: General Principles of Laboratory Diagnosis

 4. Traditional Diagnostic Methods

-5. Molecular and Proteomic Method
+5. Molecular and Proteomic Diagnostic Methods

-Section 3.
-Basic Concepts in the Immune Response
+SECTION 3: Basic Concepts in the Immune Response

 6. Elements of Host Protective Responses